TNTDragon/BeeBot-2.0/README.md

 You can easily contact me (TNT Dragon) on Hive's Community Hub, linked below.
 Said Discord is also (currently) linked at the bottom of -stats commands, but you can disable that in the settings.

 If you have troubles with installing sodium for the bot, you can use the link below to grab a working version and put it in your npm_modules folder.
+Additionally, you can also download the icon for BeeBot from the link below, courtesy of Adeerable.

 ## Links ##